 You're using an outdated browser.
 Update your browser for the full Life Teen experience.

-Summit reflection video for the 1st Sunday in Advent with Mark Hart.
+Summit reflection video on the 1st Sunday of Lent with Christina Mead.

 Covecrest is more than a retreat center and summer camp.
 Covecrest is a community of Catholics committed to transforming teens, transforming parishes, and transforming culture.
 Will you join us?